 Nota: Questo insegnamento è erogato in lingua inglese

-The course provides an integrated and modern approach to the design and development of intelligent systems, by resorting to state of the art technologies and methods from the fields of machine learning, large-scale multimedia analysis, knowledge representation, natural computation, logic and automated reasoning to solve typical and topical problems in application scenarios such as: human-computer interaction, business intelligence and decision-making support.
-The students will learn to design, develop and validate systems that learn from heterogeneous data (either in a supervised or unsupervised manner) and are able to detect and recognize patterns; 2) they will learn to program the behaviours of autonomous agents (e.g., NAO robots or similar platforms) capable to interact adaptively with humans.
+The course provides an integrated and modern approach to the design and development of intelligent systems, by resorting to state of the art technologies and methods from the fields of machine learning, large-scale multimedia analysis, natural computation, knowledge representation, logic and automated reasoning to solve typical and topical problems in application scenarios such as: natural human-computer interaction, business intelligence and decision-making support.
+The students will learn to design, develop and validate systems that learn from heterogeneous data (either in a supervised or unsupervised manner) and are able to detect and recognize patterns; 2) they will learn to program the behaviours of autonomous agents (NAO robots) capable to interact adaptively with humans.
 The course provides the theoretical foundations of artificial cognitive systems, but it is essentially practical and application-oriented.
-The students will gather hands-on experience on frameworks and libraries such as PYTORCH for deep learning; on libraries for multimedia signal processing and data mining; on languages supporting the development of semantic web and logic programming applications.
+The students will gather hands-on experience on languages supporting the development of semantic web and logic programming applications, on frameworks and libraries such as TORCH for deep learning; on MATLAB libraries for multimedia signal processing and data mining; and on the NAO autonomous, programmable humanoid robot.

 The course involves frontal lessons, laboratories, and seminars.

 Knowledge of a programming language (any).
 Knowledge of linear algebra.
 Good software developments skills are not mandatory, but are a definite asset.